Social Anxiety Disorder (SAD) / social phobia and its symptoms

 Who suffers from social phobia?

-SAD affects about 5.3 million adult Americans; the UK statistics are unclear but likely to be of relative proportions.
-SAD occurs in women twice as often as in men, although a higher proportion of men seeks help for this disorder which usually begins in childhood or early adolescence, and there is some evidence that genetic factors are involved.
-It rarely develops after a person reaches 25 years old.
+SAD affects about 5.3 million adults in Americas; the European statistics are unclear but likely to reflect the US figures.
+Social anxiety disorders occur in women twice as often as in men.
+Social anxiety disorder usually begins in childhood or early adolescence, and there exists string evidence that genetics play a part.

-SAD often co-occurs with other anxiety disorders or depression.
-Substance abuse or dependence may develop in individuals who attempt to 'self-medicate' their phobia by drinking or using drugs.
+SAD often co-occurs with other anxiety disorders including panic disorder, agoraphobia, OCD or depression.
+Substance abuse may develop in individuals who attempt to 'self-medicate' their social phobia by drinking alcohol or using drugs.